sasstools/sass-lint/docs/rules/no-excessive-empty-lines.md

-# No Multiple Empty Lines
+# No Excessive Empty Lines

-Rule `no-multiple-empty-lines` will disallow multiple consecutive empty lines.
+Rule `no-excessive-empty-lines` will disallow excessive amounts of empty lines.

+- Consecutive blank lines are not allowed
+- Blank lines at the start of a block are not allowed
+- Blank lines at the end of a block are not allowed

 ## Examples